If you’re a yankee going to a southern potluck…for the love of all things good and sweet in this world. Don’t bring biscuits.

 Here in the south we know biscuits.
-We defer clam chowder to New England, chili to Texas, and coffee to the northwest but down in the bible belt we got biscuits covered.
+We defer clam chowder to New England, TexMex to the southwest, and coffee to the northwest but down in the bible belt we got biscuits covered.
 We’re like this with biscuits.

 So when you find a biscuit recipe so perfect even a yankee can recreate it you want to climb up on the nearest rooftop and shout it to the world!
 Even a yankee needs a good biscuit, y’all.
 And these biscuits are more than good.
 They’re light, flaky, and they’ll knock your socks off in no time flat!

 I mean just look at all those flaky layers just ready to hold little puddles of salty, melted butter.

 If you’ve ever been served a biscuit from a can with it’s gummy consistency or a “biscuit” that more closely resembles a flaky roll then you know the struggle.
 Bless my roommate but she’s from Michigan and her biscuits have a crunchy outside and soft inside but they lack the layers that catch the butter river so perfectly.

 The best part of a good base biscuit recipe is the number of things you can add to it to change the flavor.
 Cheddar, bacon, parmesan, ham, rosemary.
 If you’d eat it in a roll put it in a biscuit and you won’t be sorry.